dimitarch/strategic-fl-sim/README.md

 )
 ```

-### Examples
+### Demos and Experiments

-The framework includes ready-to-use examples for the three datasets: FeMNIST, Shakespeare and Sent140/Twitter.
+The framework includes ready-to-use demo Jupyter notebooks for the three datasets---FeMNIST, Shakespeare and Sent140/Twitter.
+We also include example experiments with config management, ready for scheduling on GPU clusters.

 ### Metrics during Training

-Use a custom metrics function to extract gradient metrics for each step.
+We use a custom metrics function to extract gradient metrics at each training step.
 Otherwise, the memory usage is too high to store the entire history of client and aggregated gradients.
+Perhaps, a bit hacky, but sufficient for research purposes.

 ## Strategic Behavior